You know that sense of startlement, the one that comes from a sudden, illuminating new perspective on the life-lessons you absorbed as you grew up?

 As we lit our Christmas tree this year, I was startled by this new thought: did my mother suffer from burnout?

 One of my less-good childhood memories is of how frequently our Christmas tree lights burned out the master fuse.
+Every Christmas, the same thing.
 When the fuse blew, it abruptly plunged our household into pitch-black darkness.

 It was usually my job to change the fuse.
 Grumpily, I’d grope around until I located a candle or a flashlight.
 Then I’d descend into the cold concrete basement and navigate the boxes and broken appliances to the fuse box behind the furnace.